Kyaw Kyaw Naing: Discography

+Traditional hsaing waing musicians

 In Burma, the hsaing waing percussion/gong ensemble for centuries, has been central to musical and dramatic arts in Burmese culture.
 Hsaing musicians served the Burmese royal court in the past, and continue to perform in concerts of Bala Hsaing (instrumental music), Zat Hsaing (music for dance-drama troupe performances or Zat Pwe), and Nat Hsaing (performances for the propitiation ceremonies of Nat spirits or "Nat Pwe").

 The leader of the Hsaing Waing plays a set of 21 pitched drums hung on a circle frame known as the "pat waing".
 The most famous pat waing musician/composer was Sein Beda (1882-1942) who traveled to Ratanagiri, India to perform for King Thibaw - deposed by the British in 1885 - lived.